mxdvf/mxdvf/README.md

 Connect with me: [Twitter](https://x.com/mxdvf), [Linkedin](https://www.linkedin.com/in/mxdvf/), [Email](mailto:mehulsrivastava.work@gmail.com)

-### Philosophy
+### Philosophy 🌱
-Three things drive everything I do 🌱
+Two things drive everything I do:
 <!--  1. **Every rabbit hole has a bottom:** I just have to find it.
 If something seems off, I absolutely have to know what's going on. -->

 1. **Dismantle and rebuild with first principles:** I question everything.
 Not to be contrarian but because the "why" is always more interesting than the what.